NetworkBlockDevice/nbd/doc/proto.md

 # The NBD protocol

+## Introduction

+The Network Block Device is a Linux-originated lightweight block access protocol that allows one to export a block device to a client.
+While the name of the protocol specifically references the concept of block devices, there is nothing inherent in the *protocol* which requires that exports are, in fact, block devices; the protocol only concerns itself with a range of bytes, and several operations of particular lengths at particular offsets within that range of bytes.

+For matters of clarity, in this document we will refer to an export from a server as a block device, even though the actual backing on the server need not be an actual block device; it may be a block device, a regular file, or a more complex configuration involving several files.
+That is an implementational detail of the server.

+## Protocol phases

-The NBD protocol has two phases: the handshake (in which the connection is established, an exported NBD device is negotiated between the client and the server, and protocol options are negotiated), and the data pushing phase (in which the client and server are communicating between eachother).
+The protocol has two phases: the handshake (in which the connection is established, an exported NBD device is negotiated between the client and the server, and protocol options are negotiated), and the data pushing phase (in which the export is read from and written to).

 On the client side under Linux, the handshake is implemented in userspace, while the data pushing phase is implemented in kernel space.